 A one hour climb leads to Juli La (4,700m).
 After the pass, you descend to the riverside through dense rhododendron, juniper and conifer forests.
 After the bridge a short climb leads to Duer Tsachu.
 These hot springs, where Guru Padmasambhava is supposed to have taken bath, might be the most stunningly beautiful hot springs of the Himalayas.
 You might want to spend an extra day at Duer Tsachu.

-This is the last day of the trek and your porters change from yaks to horses.
 The path follows the Chamkhar Chhu, descending gradually with a few climbs in between.
-The trek ends here when you arrive at Duer village.

 Your guide will take you to the airport and bid you farewell.